FrengkiSimatupang17/FrengkiSimatupang17/README.md

 </h1>

 <p align="center">
-  Saya adalah seorang mahasiswa <strong>Teknik Komputer</strong> yang bersemangat dalam merancang dan membangun solusi digital yang efisien.
-Fokus utama saya adalah pengembangan aplikasi web <strong>Full-Stack</strong> yang terstruktur dan dapat menyelesaikan masalah di dunia nyata.
-Proyek utama saya, <strong>Filltech</strong>, adalah bukti kemampuan saya dalam merancang sistem manajemen bisnis yang komprehensif dari awal hingga akhir.
+  I am a <strong> Computer Engineering Student </strong> passionate about designing and building efficient digital solutions.
+My primary focus is developing structured, <strong> Full-Stack </strong> web applications that solve real-world problems.
+My major project, <strong> Filltech </strong>, is a testament to my ability to design comprehensive business management systems from start to finish.
   <br><br>
-  Di luar pengembangan web, saya juga memiliki minat pada dunia <i>Internet of Things</i> (IoT) dan integrasi perangkat keras, yang saya eksplorasi melalui proyek-proyek seperti kontrol dasar menggunakan Arduino.
+  Beyond web development, I also have an interest in the world of the <strong> Internet of Things (IoT) </strong> and hardware integration, which I explore through projects such as basic control using Arduino.
+I also have an interest in <strong>Cybersecurity</strong>
 </p>

-- 🔭 Saat ini saya sedang menyempurnakan **Filltech**, sebuah aplikasi manajemen layanan WiFi berbasis **Laravel** dan **React (Inertia.js)**, yang mencakup manajemen klien, penagihan, hingga penugasan teknisi.
+- 🔭 I am currently perfecting **Filltech**, a WiFi service management application based on **Laravel** dan **React (Inertia.js)**, which includes client management, billing, and technician assignment.
-- 🌱 Saya sedang mendalami arsitektur *microservices* dan integrasi sistem pembayaran (*payment gateway*) untuk memperluas fungsionalitas aplikasi.
+- 🌱 I am currently exploring *microservices* architecture and payment gateway integration to extend the application's functionality.
-- 💬 Tanya saya tentang **Laravel, React, Inertia.js, Desain Database Relasional, dan pengembangan IoT dasar dengan Arduino**.
+- 💬 Ask me about **Laravel, React, Inertia.js, Relational Database Design, and basic IoT development with Arduino**.
-- 📫 Cara menghubungi saya: **frengkisimatupang17@gmail.com**

 ---